leodzung/Prostate-Cancer-Grade-Assessment/README.md

 | `2` |  1  |  3  |  0  |  0  |
 | `3` |  0  |  0  |  1  |  0  |

-2. Use the weighted matrix below.
+2. Use the weighted matrix W below.
 Predictions that are further away from actuals are penalized more harshly than the ones that are closer to actuals.
 For example, prediction of 4 will result in better score than prediction of 5 when the actual score is 3.
-This matrix is calculated based on the difference between actual and predicted rating scores, formular below with N = 4.
+This matrix W is calculated based on the difference between actual and predicted rating scores, formular below with N = 4.

 wi,j = (i−j)^2 / (N−1)^2